F(R,..) theories from the point of view of the Hamiltonian approach: non-vacuum Anisotropic Bianchi type I cosmological model: Lagrangian and Hamiltonian density

 \subsection{Solutions in $D \propto \eta^{m}$ and $H \propto \eta^{-n}$ ansatz}

-It is common to find in the literature that the functions $D$ and $H$ are written as powers of the generalized scaling factor $\eta$, namely $D \propto \eta^{m}$ and $H \propto \eta^{-n}$; however, the constant values are not properly justified.
+In many contexts, $D$ and $H$ are assume to follow power-law behaviors, namely $D \propto \eta^{m}$ and $H \propto \eta^{-n}$; however, the values of the constants $m,n$ are not properly justified.
 In this section, a physical meaning will be given to them, and the corresponding dynamical equations will be written.
-As discussed earlier, the choice $\alpha_a+\alpha_b+\alpha_c=0$ leaves the functions $A, B, C$ unchanged; that is, they continue to satisfy Einstein's equations, namely
+As discussed above, the choice $\alpha_a+\alpha_b+\alpha_c=0$ leaves the functions $A, B, C$ unchanged; that is, they continue to satisfy Einstein field equations, namely